-- The value of a private business will depend on the potential buyer. - If you are the seller of a private business, you will maximize value, if you can sell to - A long term investor - Who is well diversified (or whose investors are) - And does not think too highly of you (as a person) - If you are valuing a private business for legal purposes (tax or divorce court), the assumptions you use and the value you arrive at will depend on which side of the legal divide you are on. - As a final proposition, always keep in mind that the owner of a private business has the option of investing his wealth in publicly traded stocks.
+- The value of a private business will depend on the potential buyer. - If you are the seller of a private business, you will maximize value, if you can sell to - An investor who has a long-time horizon - Who is well diversified (or whose investors are) - And does not think too highly of you (as a person) - If you are valuing a private business for legal purposes (tax or divorce court), the assumptions you use and the value you arrive at will depend on which side of the legal divide you are on. - As a final proposition, always keep in mind that the owner of a private business has the option of investing his wealth in publicly traded stocks.
 There has to be a relationship between what you can earn on those investments and what you demand as a return on your business.